bbondy/quadrigacx-bitcoin.tax/README.md

 ```

 Fill out secrets.js with an API key you can generate from the QuadrigaCX site.
 Make sure the key can only do read only operations.
+Modify index.js to specify which `TAX_YEAR` you'd like.

 ```
 node .